 50 – Stroll down the quarter-mile Disney Boardwalk

 If you’re a Disney fan, then it’s no surprise that the Boardwalk is our lucky last (but not last) of the awesomely essential things do in Kissimmee.

 You’ll be able to shop from dozens of retailers as well as score some fantastic meals and snacks (be sure to stop at the Disney Boardwalk Bakery) while taking in the Instagram-worthy Bay Lake scenery.
 Enjoy the art on display at the Wyland Galleries, rent a classic Surrey Bike, party it up at the Atlantic Dance Hall after sundown, or become enchantingly tipsy at the vintage magician-themed AbracadaBar!

 Like Universal Citywalk, the magic of Disney Boardwalk is entirely free to explore (until you buy the oversized Mickey Mouse hand, of course).

 We hope you’ve enjoyed our selection of things to do in Kissimmee, Florida!
 If you have any other must-see suggestions, feel free to let us know in the comments!
-If you want to keep traveling, check out nearby Tampa, Fort Lauderdale, Miami, Charleston, or work on the tan at the beautiful Panama City Beach — all within a few hours’ drive.
+If you want to keep traveling, check out nearby Orlando, Tampa, West Palm Beach, Fort Lauderdale, Miami, Charleston, or work on the tan at the beautiful Panama City Beach — all within a few hours’ drive.